How to Write a Perfect Sales Outreach Email (Best Practices and Examples)

 Subject Line Best Practices

 A good subject line can increase the open rate by 49%.
 Thus it is quite mandatory to know the best practices of subject lines.

 Only the first letter of your subject line sentence should be capitalized.
 Anything Else Looks Spammy And Unprofessional.
 See?

 A good practice is to read your subject line aloud before moving on to the body of your email.
 In fact, read all of your emails aloud before sending them.
 The way we write differs from the way we speak.

 Our speech tends to be more natural than our writing.
 That’s appropriate to a degree, but sometimes our writing can seem robotic to the reader.
+Also, because it looks like it’s coming from a human.
+It’s one of the most common do’s and don’ts of cold email.
 Reading it aloud can help us root out “template speak.”

 Personalizing Your Line:

 Find out details about the person you’re addressing and include them in your sales email.
 Showing that you took time to learn a little something about them proves that your email isn’t just a template that’s been blasted out to a thousand other people (even if it has).

 Not a clickbaity question, though.
 Ask an open-ended question relevant to the reader.
 An example would be a question about a project you know they’re working on or have just finished relating to what you have to offer.